 Tier 2 — Neighborhood (within walking distance): Use this when you can’t return home or need to regroup after scattered evacuation.
 A school, church, park, or community center works well.
 Choose somewhere easily identifiable, even in the dark.

-Tier 3 — Out of area (a trusted contact’s home): If your entire area is affected, you need somewhere to converge that’s outside the disaster zone.
+Tier 3 — Out of area (a trusted contact’s home): If your entire area is affected, you need somewhere to converge outside the disaster zone.
 In my plan, this is my brother-in-law’s house 90 miles south.
 We’ve confirmed he’s willing and able to serve as our rally point.

-For each meeting point, your plan should specify:
+For each meeting point, specify:

 - Exact address and physical description